Ketogenic diet weight loss requires a paradigm shift.

 If you’re shooting for ketosis, then you’ll need to stick to a low carb Paleo diet (aka a healthy keto diet).

 A ketogenic diet is high in healthy fat and low in carbohydrates.
 It’s moderate in protein and when done right, it should use primarily Paleo-worthy ingredients.

-3 Simple Steps To Ketogenic Diet Weight Loss Success
+Ketogenic Diet Weight Loss Success in 3 Simple Steps

 If you’re just starting out with this, or if you are have hit a keto weight loss plateau, these three steps should help set you on the right path.
 Losing weight the healthy way with a ketogenic diet is really simple once you break it down into easy steps.

 The key for long-term ketogenic diet weight loss success is changing how you think of food and then knowing learning your keto macros.

 UP NEXT: 9 Reasons For Keto Hair Loss

 - The 9 Best Keto Supplements Of 2019 – These are the vitamins and minerals, not exogenous ketones